sadia-kd/Password-Manager/README.md

 - You can see the total accounts present in the password manager by looking at the label at the bottom left side of\
 the frame which updates when you add/remove or load accounts from file.

-- You can locate my visual component by seeing it visible on the left side of the frame behind the panel for adding and removing an account
+- You can locate my visual component by seeing it visible on the left side of the frame when the GUI is run, behind the panel for adding and removing an account.
+It is saved in the ./data folder of my project.

 - You can save the state of my application by going to 'File' on the top left side of the frame then clicking *'save'* in the drop-down menu.